SyncGM/console/README.md

   All code entered into the interpreter from that point on would be evaluated in the context of event 5 on the current map.
-You can also bind the console to the top-level Ruby execution context by passing `main` to the `bind` method, which will evaluate code in Main.
-To rebind the console back to the user-defined `CONTEXT`, use the method `SES::Console.rebind`.
+You can also bind the console to the top-level Ruby execution context by passing `TOPLEVEL_BINDING` to the `bind` method, which will evaluate code in `main`.
+To rebind the console back to the user-defined `CONTEXT`, use the method `SES::Console.reset_binding`.

-  **NOTE:** You can also temporarily bind or rebind the SES Console's context by passing a block to the `SES::Console.bind` and `SES::Console.rebind` methods like so:
+  Note that changing the evaluation context via `SES::Console.bind` pushes the object being bound to onto an object stack; this stack can also be reversed with the `SES::Console.rebind` method, allowing you to quickly navigate multiple evaluation contexts:

     self # => SES::Console
+    SES::Console.bind(DataManager)
+    self # => DataManager
+    SES::Console.rebind
+    self # => SES::Console

+  Calling `SES::Console.reset_binding` both resets the evaluation context to the default context and clears the object stack.

+    SES::Console.reset_binding
+    SES::Console.stack # => []

+  **NOTE:** You can also temporarily bind or rebind the SES Console's context by passing a block to the `SES::Console.bind`, `SES::Console.rebind`, and `SES::Console.reset_binding` methods like so:

+    self # => SES::Console
-    SES::Console.bind(main) do
+    SES::Console.bind(TOPLEVEL_BINDING) do
       # Evaluation inside the block now takes place within `main`.
       self # => main
     end